Avoidance

 The book

-Quit Evading: It's Time to Be Extraordinary argues that avoidance is not merely procrastination.
+Quit Evading: A Therapist's Field Manual for Men in Drift argues that avoidance is not merely procrastination.
 It is a pattern that can protect comfort while eroding agency, responsibility, and a person's ability to act on what they know.

 The book is written in a direct but compassionate voice for readers ready to move from self-protection into disciplined, meaningful action.